adrianturtoczki/lastweekinmusic/README.md

-# lastfm-tags
+# lastweekinmusic
-Gets last week's tag timeline from lastfm.
+Gets last week in music from lastfm.

 Usage: put your username as the first argument an example: py main.py username